Curriculum and Courses

-Students are required to complete one year (six points) of college mathematics beyond pre-calculus, consisting of one term of calculus and one term of statistics.
+Students are required to complete one year (6 points) of college mathematics beyond pre-calculus, consisting of one term of calculus and one term of statistics.
 (Some students elect to take a second semester of calculus instead of statistics.)

 If a student has not already successfully completed Calculus I, it may be taken as a co-requisite of Physics I or General Chemistry I.

-Students are required to complete one year (six points) of biology emphasizing biochemistry, genetics, evolution, cell biology, developmental biology, and physiology, and one semester (three points) of biology lab involving dissection, experimentation, and data analysis.
+Students are required to complete one year (6 points) of biology emphasizing biochemistry, genetics, evolution, cell biology, developmental biology, and physiology, and one semester (3 points) of biology lab involving dissection, experimentation, and data analysis.
 Students may take the laboratory course in either the fall or spring semester or in the first summer session after the completion of the year of biology.

 Students are required to complete one year (8 points) of general chemistry and one semester (3 points) of general chemistry laboratory.
 The General Chemistry sequence must be completed before taking Biology or Organic Chemistry.
 General chemistry lecture courses have corresponding, mandatory recitations.
 The laboratory course has a mandatory one-hour laboratory lecture course associated with it, and should be taken alongside or after General Chemistry II.
 AP credits cannot be used to fulfill the general chemistry requirement.

 Chemistry is a course sequence that students may begin in the fall or spring term.
-Students who enroll in Chemistry I in the spring should plan to take the twelve-week Chemistry II course in the summer.
+Students who enroll in Chemistry I in the spring should plan to take the 12-week Chemistry II course in the summer.

 Students are required to complete one year (8 points) of organic chemistry.
 Organic chemistry lecture courses have corresponding, mandatory recitations.
 Students are also required to take 1.5 points of organic chemistry lab along with a one-hour mandatory laboratory lecture in both fall and spring semesters (for a total of 3 points).
 Alternatively, with the exception of linkage applicants, students may take a 3-point lab over a six-week summer session after completing the lecture sequence.